jacoscaz/treesandrobots.github.io/_posts/2018-03-06-debug-http-android-app-mitm.md

 triggers a procedure that persists these rules across reboots (answer `yes` if asked).

-Finally, we restart the server with `$ shutdown -r now`.
+Finally, we restart the server with `shutdown -r now`.

 ## Configuring the device